-Cyber-bullying takes place online, such as through social networking sites, messaging apps or gaming sites.
+Online abuse takes place online, such as through social networking sites, messaging apps or gaming sites.
 Like other forms of bullying, it is the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
 (See also the school behaviour policy.)

-6.2 Preventing and addressing cyber-bullying
+6.2 Preventing and addressing online abuse

-To help prevent cyber-bullying, we will ensure that pupils understand what it is and what to do if they become aware of it happening to them or others.
-We will ensure that pupils know how they can report any incidents and are encouraged to do so, including where they are a witness rather than the victim.
+To help prevent online abuse, we will ensure that children understand what it is and what to do if they become aware of it happening to them or others.
+We will ensure that children know how they can report any incidents and are encouraged to do so, including where they are a witness rather than the victim.

-The school will actively discuss cyber-bullying with pupils, explaining the reasons why it occurs, the forms it may take and what the consequences can be.
+The school will actively discuss online abuse with children, the forms it may take and what the consequences can be.